a3f/ia32hook/README.md

 * The thread that usually calls it calls it, which is usually(?) a dispatcher blocking on `select`/`PeekMessage`.
 * All threads are suspended, memory is backed up, call done, memory restored.
 The `mhold`/`mshare` function pair available in `mhold-*.c` can help with that.

-It will work most of the time though, but only until it eventually crashes;
+It will work most of the time though, but only until it eventually crashes.

 ## License
 The disassembler is written by [Oleh Yuschuk][] and distributed under the terms of the [GNU GPL 2.0][].
 The rest of the code is under the [MIT/X11 license][].
 Effectively this means though that the thing as a whole is GPL'd.

 [lade]: https://github.com/a3f/lade
 [hooking]: https://en.wikipedia.org/wiki/Hooking